prasanthgsr9/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/tasks/task_template.md

 Priority: High
 Status: Not started
 Notes: The Google Analytics tracking ID will be provided by the website owner.
 The web developer should ensure that the tracking code is implemented correctly and that it does not impact website performance.
+Testing Method: Combination of manual and automated testing, depending on the specific requirements and complexity of the testing.

 4)Task Title: Ensure GDPR Compliance
 User Story: As a website owner, I want to ensure that the website is GDPR compliant.